iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 Moreover, constants are numbers and random variables are functions.
 They have different types!
 Then, what does it mean for them to be close together?
-The usual probabilistic view don't emphasize this but we can interpret random variables geometrically as points in the space and, then, measuring their distance is as simple as taking the length of the line segment connecting them.
+The usual probabilistic view doesn't emphasize this but we can interpret random variables geometrically as points in the space and, then, measuring their distance is as simple as taking the length of the line segment connecting them.
-And, indeed, if we know the random variables, we can even measure this length through nothing more, nothing less than Pythagorean Theorem!
+And, indeed, if we know the random variables, we can even measure this length through nothing more, nothing less than the Pythagorean Theorem!

 ## The Geometry of Random Variables